SjorsScholten/hinos-kama-platformer/docs/gameMechanics/M01_player.md

 - Moving the stick fully to the side, will cause the character to run towards that direction.
 - Flicking the movement stick to the side will cause the character to sprint towards that direction.

+## Jumping

+We want the player to jump a specified height in a specified duration.

+-

 ## Crouching

 /* Crouching does not yet have a usefulness in the design